charlieschwabacher/gestalt/notes.md

 TODO:
-  - write migration generation code: when schema changes run cli command to both update schema.json and generate a database migration.
+  - write migration generation code: when schema changes run cli command to generate a database migration.
-  - write CLI tools for scaffolding a repo
-  - during database definition handle creating extensions for UUIDs, geo, etc..
   - handle singular relationship to same table (need to keep track of table names used, name them if repeated)

 ------------------------------ MAKE PUBLIC HERE --------------------------------

-  - handle PageInfo / totalCount on connections w/ lookahead and better batching
+  - handle PageInfo / totalCount on connections w/ lookahead and better batching, write unit tests
+  - AST validation for helpful error messages (notes in stub files in ./src/validation)
   - keep track of non null, unique, and primary key as constraints on tables instead of as fields on columns in database schema types?
-  - AST validation for helpful error messages (notes in stub files in ./src/validation)
-  - come up w/ a config file format .gestaltrc
+  - come up w/ a config file format .gestaltrc?
   - handle union types (need type column in addition to foreign key, need to handle during query generation)
   - handle enum types w/ db enums
+  - do obvious perf optimization of relationship loaders (TODOs in comments in file)
   - make sure resolvers use prepared statements
-  - do obvious perf optimization of relationship loaders (TODOs in comments in file)
   - replace change-case w/ individual packages for constant, snake, camel case
+  - Define named functions that transform values from the database, allow you to attach them / chain them to fields as directives.. sort of like middleware for field resolution.
+These will also be useful for permissions checks because they are free to return nil or raise errors.

 Open Questions: